 The Early Action MBA application deadline is October 10, 2022.
 The Round 2 application deadline is January 9, 2023.
 The Round 3 deadline is February 27, 2023.
 The Round 4 deadline is April 17, 2023.

 What percent of Kenan-Flagler MBA students are women?

 The percentage of the class at Kenan-Flagler that are women is 38%.

 What type of interview does Kenan-Flagler use for MBA admissions?

-Kenan-Flagler offers open interviews.
-If you do not interview during the open interview period, you may still be invited for an interview.
+Kenan-Flagler offers interviews by invitation only.
+Applicants will be invited to interview either in-person or virtually.
 The interviews are resume-based.
 This means the interviewer has not had access to the application materials.

 15 Years of The Alpha Challenge - The World's Premier MBA Stock Pitch Competition

 Bringing together the best investors and the best MBA talent for the investment management industry is what we do at the Alpha Challenge at UNC Kenan-Flagler Business School.
 This year we celebrate 15 years!
 Have a look at what we’ve been up to and what the future holds!

 Kenan-Flagler’s Class of 2024 has 242 students, with a mean GMAT of 706 and mean GPA of 3.43.
 Altogether the new class averaged 5 years of pre-MBA work experience.
 Thirty-five percent of students are international and women make up 38% of the class.
 Fifteen percent identify as U.S. underrepresented minorities and 23 percent as U.S. minorities.